adrientaudiere/cati/README.md

 ---
 ## A R package to detect communities assembly processes by functionnal traits

+The package is described in *Ecography*: **[cati: an R package using functional traits to detect and quantify multi-level community assembly processes](http://onlinelibrary.wiley.com/doi/10.1111/ecog.01433/pdf)**.

 ### Install the latest versions of all dependencies from CRAN:

 ```r